7 Cafe’s you have to visit in Abuja, Nigeria.

 Food and drink; The food was really nice.
 Went for a healthier option.
 I had the avocado and chicken sandwich, which tasted refreshing.
 Had a cup of coffee to go with it; latte and was honestly one of the best made latte’s I have tasted so far.
 Their menu in general is great for a cafe; from crepes, to nice sandwiches.

-Quantity; The sandwich was nice and feeling for me, so it’s a yes.
+Quantity; The sandwich was nice and filling for me, so it’s a yes.
 If hungrier though, would have added a side to it (chips).

 Cost; Cube cafe was very cost effective.
 The latte cost 1,200 whilst the sandwich cost me 2,500.
 The cost was totally worth the quantity.
 No service charge.